Malaria, human rights and gender equality

 Key populations are at higher risk of malaria

-The concept of key populations in the malaria response is relatively new and less well defined, but those that fall within the definition include:
+The concept of key populations in the malaria response is relatively new and so not yet fully defined, but those that fall within the definition include:

-Poverty, marginalization and lack of access to basic resources impacts on vulnerability to malaria
+Poverty, marginalization and lack of access to basic resources heighten vulnerability to malaria.

 Populations most affected by malaria are also those that are often disproportionately affected by poverty, social inequality and political marginalization.

-However, in most of Africa, where malaria is a leading cause of death, the marginalized status of populations such as pregnant women and children, migrants, refugees, prisoners, rural populations and indigenous populations, means that these populations often lack basic resources – such as safe and secure housing, water and sanitation - to promote their health and wellbeing.
-Additionally, malaria prevention and treatment services are available, but socio-economically and politically marginalised populations struggle to access services.
-They don’t get the necessary health information and services, can’t afford preventive insecticide-treated bed nets and malaria treatment and can’t always protect their rights to voluntary and informed prevention, diagnosis, treatment and care.
+However, in most of Africa, where malaria is a leading cause of death, the marginalized status of populations such as pregnant women and children, migrants, refugees, prisoners, rural populations and indigenous populations, means that these populations often lack basic resources—such as safe and secure housing, water and sanitation—to promote their health and well-being.
+Additionally, malaria prevention and treatment services are available, but socioeconomically and politically marginalized populations struggle to access services.
+They do not get the necessary health information and services, cannot afford preventive insecticide-treated bed nets and malaria treatment and cannot always protect their rights to voluntary and informed prevention, diagnosis, treatment and care.

 Eight Facts: Malaria Prevention and Treatment is available, but not to all in need

 - The number of malaria deaths globally fell from an estimated 839 000 in 2000 to 438 000 in 2015, a decline of 48%, mainly due to improved prevention and treatment.